 The pillbox hat was also worn during the latter half of the ’40s.
 It was part of the new look, a style that was refined and elegant in its understatement.
 It was stiff and round and usually undecorated except for a possible net veil in front that covered the eyes.
-It was worn either on top of the head or on an angle on the side.
-Hatpins would hold the hat in place.
-The pillbox could be worn with anything, from daywear to evening, with dressier styles and more elaborate decorations.
-It became an icon of the 1950s.
+It was worn either on top of the head, circling the back crown, or on a jaunty angle on the side.

 The Turban Hat

-The Turban came into style starting in 1936 and were considered the hat style of fashionable American women in 1940 according to Vogue.
+The Turban came into style starting in 1936 and was considered the hat style of fashionable American women in 1940, according to Vogue.
 It was a style that could be high fashion or low fashion depending on materials and decorations.
-At its simplest it was a long piece of fabric knotted at the forehead and tucked back under to form a wide bow.
+At its simplest, it was a long piece of fabric knotted at the forehead and tucked back under to form a wide bow.

 At work it kept hair out of the face, at home it hid pin curls being set.
 In Europe, night raids often created a lack of water for days or weeks.
-The turban covered up dirty hair fashionable.
+The turban fashionably covered up dirty hair.

 Turbans were made from a variety of materials, depending on their use, and came in a rainbow of colors.
 For workwear, cotton or rayon was the material of choice.
-Rayon was also used for causal turbans, and fancy ones were made from rayon velvet.
-More elegant styles also featured bows on the top.
-Turbans came in black, navy blue, white and beige.
+Rayon was also used for causal turbans, with fancy ones being made from rayon velvet.
+More elegant styles also featured bows on the top and veils around the face.
+Turbans came in black, navy blue, white, and beige.

 For many women, a hat wasn’t anything more than a piece of netting with a velvet bow or flower clipped to one side.
 This is what my lower middle class great grandmother wore whenever she needed to dress up.
 Shopping at vintage shops today often results in finding a plethora of these simple small hats.